AstroMined/debtonator/docs/active_context.md

    - Document relationship names and access patterns in model docstrings
    - Test relationship access explicitly to catch naming inconsistencies
    - When updating model relationships, scan the codebase for all usages

-4. **SQLAlchemy Union Query Pattern**
-   - Avoid direct UNION operations with complex ORM mappings
-   - Use a two-step query approach for complex multi-source queries:
-     1. Collect IDs from separate queries
-     2. Use a final query with `entity.id.in_(combined_ids)` to maintain ORM mapping
-   - Process result sets separately before combining to prevent ORM mapping loss
-   - Add defensive empty list checks to handle edge cases gracefully
-   - Always test that returned objects have expected attributes and methods
-   - Use `.all()` before performing Python-side operations on database results
-   - Remember to handle duplicates with set operations when appropriate
-   - Clear queries return complete entity objects, not just scalar values

 5. **Timezone-aware Datetime Comparison Pattern**
    - Use `datetime_greater_than(date1, date2, ignore_timezone=True)` for date comparisons